 In our group therapy sessions, individuals can share their distressing wartime experiences with an experienced counselor and other veterans in a safe and supportive setting.
-Participating in group counseling may sound intimidating, yet it’s important to remember that each member of the group has his or her own fears and insecurities to share.
+Participating in group counseling may sound intimidating, but it’s important to remember that each member of the group has their own fears and insecurities to share.
 The act of sharing and listening to other veterans who have experienced similar traumatic events provides common ground and can be a powerful treatment on the way to healing.

 Our counselors will help you develop positive coping skills for living a happy, balanced life within the confidential setting of group therapy.
-These sessions are a fundamental part of our intensive outpatient and partial hospitalization programs.
+In this way, we give veterans and their families the tools for long-term substance abuse and trauma recovery.

-At Heroes’ Mile, our PTSD group therapy sessions offer a way to uncover blind spots that may be blocking your ability to overcome unresolved issues.
-If you’re grappling with panic attacks, self-defeating thoughts and behaviors, flashbacks or substance use, our all-veteran staff and supportive environment can provide a unique place for you to recover.
+At Heroes’ Mile, our group therapy sessions offer a way to uncover blind spots that may be blocking your ability to overcome unresolved issues.
+If you’re struggling with substance abuse and other effects of military trauma, our all-veteran staff and supportive environment can provide a unique place for you to recover.

 The first step is recognizing that you need help.
 Group therapy sessions at Heroes’ Mile can help you forge bonds with other veterans while providing a support network that you can rely on as you transition into civilian life.